-Is the carbon fiber Bell Full-9 worth spending a lofty $400?
-Our Editors' Choice winner, the Fox Rampage Pro Carbon, costs $450 and also has a carbon fiber shell.
-The Full-9 is less expensive than other carbon-shelled helmets, like the Troy Lee D3 Carbon.
-You can certainly get a quality full-face for much less, but we think the Full-9 is a solid value.
+The Bell Full-9 is less expensive than other carbon-shelled helmets, like the Troy Lee D3 Carbon.
+You can certainly get a quality full-face for much less, but we think the carbon Full-9 is a solid value.
 Besides the full carbon shell, the Full-9 also has a few subtle difference from the Transfer-9.
 For starters, the Full-9 uses small magnets to attach the cheek pads rather than velcro.
 The use of the magnet makes them easier to remove and to replace.
 The magnets also make it easier for trained rescuers to easily remove the pads while limiting head movement.
 The Full-9 features an integrated camera mount above the visor, similar to the one found on the Giro Cipher.
 This differs from the adhesive plug mount found on the Transfer-9.
 We prefer the Transfer-9's mounting system because it allows the camera to be placed nearly anywhere on the helmet and produces more stable footage.

 Bell Full-9 Review